NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-- Need to validate old nuget behavior when `apikeys` contains unexpected `encryption` element.
-Validate both read and write.
-- Have a quick play with System.CommandLine and validate that it's reasonable for default value factories to do non-trivial calculations, like find the correct case for `nuget.config` and load config files to check the value of `defaultPushSource`.

 ## Future Possibilities